IntelligentRoboticsLabs/curio_msgs/README.md

 ### `curio_msgs/Channels`

-An array of radio control pulse-width modulation (PWM) values in units of microseconds.
+An array of radio control pulse-width modulated (PWM) values in units of microseconds.

 Typically analog radio control pulses are published at 50Hz and each pulse lasts between 1000 and 2000 µs.